100rabhcsmc/React-Native-PopUP/README.md

 I was wondering how can we create popup using the react-native after the search i found the lib called
 <a href="https://www.npmjs.com/package/react-native-popup-menu">react-native-popup-menu </a>but this lib is so complicated its really confusing for me.

-I thought why not to create popup using the Model.<br> React native has inbuild component called Model using the model we can achive the thing in a simple way
+I thought why not to create popup using the Model.
+Using the Model found what I want<br> React native has inbuild component called Model using the model we can achive the thing in a simple way.